Medicines and medical devices regulation – guidance from 1 January 2021

 PAGB – working on behalf of the consumer healthcare industry

 The triggering of Article 50 on 29 March 2017 marked the start of over two years of negotiations between the UK and the EU in preparation for the UK’s exit from the European Union.
-PAGB has been working with our members and with Government and regulators as well as organisations in the health, pharmacy, pharmaceutical, food and medical devices sectors in preparation for the UK’s exit from the European Union and will continue to do so as the UK and EU negotiate the terms of the future economic partnership.
+PAGB has been working with our members and with Government and regulators as well as organisations in the health, pharmacy, pharmaceutical, food and medical devices sectors following the UK’s exit from the European Union and will continue to do so as the UK and EU negotiate the terms of the future economic partnership.

-While the UK is still part of the EU, PAGB continues to work closely with our partners in the Association of the European Self Medication Industry (AESGP) to influence the direction of policy coming from the EU on over-the-counter medicines, self care medical devices and food supplements.
+PAGB continues to work closely with our partners in the Association of the European Self Medication Industry (AESGP) to influence the direction of policy coming from the EU on over-the-counter medicines, self care medical devices and food supplements.

 PAGB work on EU Exit is led by our Chief Executive with support from the wider team.
 Our member companies are involved in this process through their participation on special committees and working groups.